FOREX-Dollar weakens into Christmas after stellar year

 With volumes a fraction of daily averages and bank dealing rooms in London on skeleton staffing, the dollar fell 0.4 percent against a basket of currencies to 97.973, down 1.3 percent since this time last week.

-Sterling was up around a third of a percent at $1.4921 after British data that showed banks approved 20 percent more mortgages in November than a year ago.
-It was steady against the euro.
-(Editing by Ruth Pitchford)
+Sterling was unmoved by British data that showed banks approved 20 percent more mortgages in November than a year ago, trading up 0.1 percent against the dollar at $1.4888.
+A 0.4 percent fall to 73.64 pence per euro looked largely the result of the single currency's gains against the dollar.
+(Editing by Dale Hudson)

 ATHENS, April 5 Greece and its international lenders are close to concluding a long-stalled bailout review, EU Council President Donald Tusk said on Wednesday.